finger-monkey/Muitiform_Attack/readme.md

 * Create a new directory, rename it as "data".
 * Create a directory called "raw" under "data" and put "Market-1501-v15.09.15.zip" under it.
 * The processed dataset is provided in the link below, please refer to it.
+* To adapt different dataset formats to this code, we have provided conversion scripts.
+Please refer to CnMix_process.py, cross-modal_dataset_to_market_format.py, deal_SYSU_testset_ID.py, and testset_to_query.py.

 * There is a processed tar file in [BaiduYun](https://pan.baidu.com/s/1dAMc0HEk_xEBQIJD1JWkPA?pwd=kwwu) (Password: kwwu)  with all needed files,